 Finances – money can be a stressful subject, especially when it’s tight and you are trying to finance two homes now.
 In mediation, we take it in logical and manageable steps; gathering up all the financial information so you are clear what is available, thinking about what everyone’s needs are going forward, exploring options and ‘reality checking’ them.
 It works – a way forward can be found for everyone, without going to court and being told what is going to happen (with the delay and massive legal bills that go with that).

 Keeping on the right path – our popular annual check in service.
 This came about because clients would say, “It’s so much easier when we have these discussions with you present” and “I wish we could do it like this every year”.
 So now you can.
-A one-off mediation session to plan ahead for the next year; calendar or academic as suits you best.
-Calendar sorted, taking a lot of ongoing stress away – and a chance to air any niggles and get communication back to a better place.
-We can even take the stress out of paying for it – see our information on fees.
+A one-off mediation session to plan ahead for the next year; calendar or academic year as suits you best.
+We look at all the arrangements for that year e.g. school holidays, Birthdays, Christmas etc. – whatever is important for your family.
+Calendar gets sorted, taking a lot of ongoing stress away – and a chance to air any niggles and get communication back to a better place.

 Pre-Nups and Cohabitation Agreements – congratulations!
 Welcome to a small but fantastic group of level-headed people who have worked out that it makes sense to plan ahead.
 Not just for the rich and famous or the super-wealthy, an agreement entered into before marriage or moving in together could avoid a lot of grief if the relationship breaks down later.
 Even better, we believe having these conversations at an early stage helps draw out any differences in understanding and approach, especially around money, ironing out any potential future problems.
 Couples use mediation to talk about what they want included in their agreement.